jonathanhogg/flitter/docs/physics.md

 An `!anchor` is a particle that is considered for the purposes of calculating forces, but will not be affected by any force – including a `force` attribute.
-The attributes are otherwise the same as for `!particle`, with the added difference that `position` and `velocity` specify the *current* position and velocity of the object rather than initial values.
+The attributes are otherwise the same as for `!particle`, with the added difference that `position` specifies the *current* position of the object rather than an initial value.
 Thus an `!anchor` may be arbitrarily moved around.

 ### `!constant`